wp-plugins/amazon-auto-links/readme.txt

 = 1.2.5 - 02/23/2013 =
 * Added: the version number to appear in the footer of the plugin setting pages.
 * Added: the ability to remove all used option values of the plugin upon plugin deactivation, which can be set in General Settings.
-* Fixed: the warning message, undefined index, save, which occurrd in the debug mode when posting a new post.
+* Fixed: the warning message, undefined index, save, which occurred in the debug mode when posting a new post.

 = 1.2.4 - 02/22/2013 =
 * Added: the "Access Right to Setting Page" option in the General Settings page that sets the access level for the admin page of the plugin.